 The Board is responsible for leadership and control of the Group and is collectively responsible for promoting the success of the Company and its business by directing and supervising its affairs.
 The Chairman provides overall leadership and is responsible for effective functioning and leadership of the Board.
 The Managing Director focuses on business development and formulating strategic plans.
 The day-to-day management however has been delegated to the Executive Directors.
-Throughout the year, the positions of Chairman and Managing Director are held by Mr. Rudolf Bischof and Mr. Lincoln C. K. Yung respectively.
-On 1 January 2024, Mr. Rudolf Bischof has retired as Chairman of the Board and Mr. Nicholas Timothy James Colfer has been appointed as Chairman of the Board.
+Throughout the year, the positions of Chairman and Managing Director are held by Mr. Nicholas Timothy James Colfer and Mr. Lincoln C. K. Yung respectively.